seattleacademy/javascripting/README.md

 * Try each problem by just following the directions
 * Only if stuck should you ask for hints
 * Only if still stuck should you ask to peek at a solution
-* Study a another's solution only if glancing at it does not answer your question
+* Study another's solution only if glancing at it does not answer your question
-* Remember, this is a software development class, not a typing class
+* Remember, this is a class to learn software development not typing